-We are one of Europe’s best-equipped universities for studying geography, with new state-of-the-art laboratories and computer facilities being accessible for all of our students.
+We're one of Europe’s best-equipped universities for studying geography.
+Students can access our state-of-the-art laboratories and computer facilities.

-Learn professional skills such as coding and programming with specialist, industry-standard software for image processing, GIS and cartographic representation in our computer clusters.
+Students can learn professional skills such as coding and programming.
+We offer industry-standard software for image processing, Geographic Information Systems, and cartographic representation.

-Our laboratories are based in the Arthur Lewis Building, whilst the neighbouring Humanities Bridgeford Street building offers Geography students a dedicated space to study.
-Our extensive store of field equipment is available to students to support their dissertation projects.
+Our laboratories are based in the Arthur Lewis Building.
+The neighbouring Humanities Bridgeford Street building offers students a dedicated study space.
+Our extensive store of field equipment can support students' dissertation projects.

 For detailed information about our laboratory, field, sampling and analytical equipment, see the Geography Laboratories blog.

-Most practical sessions take place in this laboratory, which can accommodate up to 50 students.
+Most practical sessions take place here.
+This laboratory can accommodate up to 50 students.

-Cutting-edge facilities for research and training in the study of water, soils and sediments, used extensively by our undergraduates for practical classes and dissertation research.
+Cutting-edge facilities for research and training in studying water, soils and sediments.
+Our undergraduates use these in practical classes and dissertation research.
+We have:

-These are used for sample preparation, including ovens, furnaces and ball mills.
+We use these for sample preparation, including ovens, furnaces and ball mills.
 Other equipment housed here includes:

 This laboratory houses:

-This houses facilities for the analysis of a wide range of major and trace elements.
+This has facilities for analysing a wide range of major and trace elements.
 Equipment includes: